sendx/sendx-api-java/docs/ContactApi.md

 <a name="contactIdentifyPost"></a>
 # **contactIdentifyPost**
-> ContactResponse contactIdentifyPost(apiKey, teamId, body)
+> ContactResponse contactIdentifyPost(apiKey, teamId, contactDetails)

 Identify a contact as user